 Article 8 – Dividend transfer transactions (optional article)

-Shares will be required to be held for 365 days before any non-portfolio intercorporate dividends payable in respect of those shares become eligible for reduced tax rates under tax treaties.
-This holding period will be added to bilateral treaties that do not already include a minimum holding period and replace existing holding periods in treaties that do.
+Shares will be required to be held for 365 days before dividends payable in respect of those shares become eligible for reduced tax rates applicable to non-portfolio intercorporate dividends under tax treaties.
+This holding period will be added to treaties that do not already include a minimum holding period and replace existing holding periods in treaties that do.

 Australia has adopted Article 8 without reservation.

 Article 9 – Capital gains from alienation of shares or interests of entities deriving their value principally from immovable property (optional article)

 Countries will be able to tax capital gains derived by foreign residents from the disposal of shares or other interests in 'land-rich' entities (where the underlying property is located in that country) if the entity was land-rich at any time during the 365 days preceding the disposal.
 Australia has adopted Article 9 but will preserve existing bilateral rules that apply to the disposal of comparable interests (non-share interests) in land-rich entities.

 Article 10 - Anti-abuse rule for permanent establishments situated in third jurisdictions (optional article)

 Treaty benefits will be denied where an entity that is a resident of one country derives 'passive' income from the other country through a permanent establishment located in a third country, and that income is both exempt in the entity's home country and subject to reduced taxation in the third country.
 Australia has not adopted Article 10.